 What is Breast Self-Examination (BSE)

-Breast self-exam is simple.
-It includes looking at your breasts in the mirror and noticing any changes in color, or texture of the skin.
+Breast self-exam includes looking at your breasts in the mirror and noticing any changes in color, or texture of the skin.
 Breast self-exam involves gently pressing on your breasts.
 Some women feel uncomfortable touching their own breasts.
 If you ask your neighbor if she checks out her breasts she will blush and probably giggle.
 Yet, this is a very simple and powerful tool.
 BSE is easily incorporated with a shower or in the evening before bedtime.
 It takes less than ten minutes and the more you do it the more you will “know” your breasts.
-This is very important because if in the future something does change you will notice it right away.
+This is very important for detecting any changes in the future something does change you will notice it right away.

 How do you do it?